VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 2.4.1 =

-- Fix: Last Transaction bug.
+- Fix: Last Transaction bug for Webminer.
-- Fix: Personal log does not do all rows.
-Has been depreciated.
+- Change: Log for the user has been moved to `[vidyen-user-log start=1 end=20]`.
+Is more SQL efficient.
 - Change: `VY256 Mining` reason changed to `VidYen Webmining`
+- Change: Fixed branding references to Tera Wallet from WooWallet after they decided (or were forced) to change names.
+Everything still worked before this though.

 = 2.4.0 =